WDSE (TV): History

 WDSE first went on the air on September 13, 1964, as the second educational station in Minnesota.
 The founding general manager was George Beck, former principal of Duluth Central High School, who had led the campaign for educational television in the Twin Ports for over a decade.

 The station originally operated from the Bradley Building in downtown Duluth.
 When the building was condemned to make room for Interstate 35, UMD offered the station space on campus for a new studio.
 WDSE moved to its current facility in 1978.
 It is named the Sax Brothers Memorial Communications Center in honor of the brothers of Duluth physician Milton Sax, who gave the initial $200,000 bequest for the project.

 In November 1982, WDSE was the first Minnesota television broadcaster to utilize a circularly polarized broadcast antenna, and in April 1985 it was the first in Minnesota to begin full-time stereo television broadcasting.
 Its digital signal first went on the air on April 28, 2003, and in May 2003, WDSE became the first broadcaster in Minnesota to launch a channel, 8.2 PBS-HD, fully devoted to high-definition programming.
 In June 2008, WDSE became the first station in the Duluth–Superior market to begin producing local programming in high definition.
 WDSE/WRPT was the first station in the Duluth–Superior market to begin broadcasting in 5.1 Dolby surround sound starting June 12, 2009.
 On June 16, 2009, WDSE-TV/DT officially changed the station's call sign to simply WDSE, dropping the "TV" or "DT" at the end of the call sign.

 WRPT began broadcasting December 27, 2008, utilizing a directional antenna that beams the signal across the Minnesota Iron Range communities.
 Much of this area had been among the few areas without a clear over-the-air signal from a PBS station; Iron Range viewers had only been able to watch WDSE when cable arrived in the area in the 1970s.
 WRPT was one of the first of two construction permits ever granted by the FCC as a "digital singleton" facility; making it a rare ground-up digital only station that had no analog counterpart.
 On March 1, 2010, WRPT-DT officially changed the station's call sign to simply WRPT dropping the "DT" at the end of the call sign.

 In late August 2010, WDSE was rebranded from "PBS eight" to "PBS North" to reflect their extended coverage with WRPT into more of northeastern Minnesota.
 In 2012, the stations rebranded under their call letters as "WDSE-WRPT".
-The PBS North branding was reinstated in January 2023.
+The PBS North branding was reinstated in January 2023, with a new North Star-inspired logo symbolizing the stations' goal to "illuminate, inspire and enrich lives to strengthen community".